SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "I'm full," I say.

-"You two are welcome, to stay for as long as you want, my couch is always free."
+"You two are welcome to stay for as long as you want, my couch is always free."

 "We've burdened you enough.
 Do you wanna go see Fluttershy?"
 I ask Pinkie.